 - Tax on Sales (0%)

 - Sales Tax on Imports (0%)

 If you've selected 'None' for your sales tax basis, accounts in Xero's default chart of accounts won't have a tax rate applied.
 Transactions you enter will have a tax rate of 'No Tax'.
-If tax applies to your organisation later, you'll need to edit accounts in your chart of accounts to apply the right default tax rate.
+If tax applies to your organization later, you'll need to edit accounts in your chart of accounts to apply the right default tax rate.
 Talk to your accountant or bookkeeper about how to do this.

 YTD (Year to date)

 Each account on your chart of accounts shows a year to date figure.
 The year starts at the beginning of your organization's fiscal year, as set in Financial Settings.

 The YTD balance shown depends on the type of account: